yy6linda/synthetic-ehr-benchmarking/README.md

 ## Data
 ---
 The example data are for demonstration only, so they are randomly generated.
 However, they are in the same format as the real datasets we used in our experiments.
-Some summary statistics about the example data.
+Some summary statistics about the example data are provided below.
 All the names for phe-codes are pseudonyms.
 |Dataset | Number of records (rows)| Number of features (columns) |
 | ----------- | ----------- | ----------- |
 |UW training | 46698 | 2670 |